Ceryx Medical

 All the signs point to Cysoni being capable of not only making daily life better for those with heart problems, but also of improving the prognosis for even the most seriously ill cardiology patients.
 This latest round of funding will enable us to develop our technology for human use and embark on the next phase of rigorous testing.

-Dr Stuart Plant, Chief Executive
+Dr Stuart Plant, Chief Executive, Ceryx Medical

 Ceryx Medical is a Cardiff-based health tech start-up, and the revolutionary minds behind a unique bioelectronic technology that could change the way heart diseases are treated.